+With Halloween approaching in a week’s time, thoughts are likely turning to parties, costumes and decorations galore!
 The local Chinese bazaars are brimming with endless packs of plastic, many of which will be for one-time use only.
-Here are some ideas on how to not get carried away this year, and a reminder to ask yourself where you can reduce the waste and attempt a zero waste Halloween party to impress:
+Here are some ideas on how to go plastic-free this year, and a reminder to ask yourself where you can reduce the waste and attempt a zero waste Halloween party to impress:

 Instead of buying new nylon or polyester costumes which invariably come in plastic packs, why not check out your local charity shop and see if you can pick up some interesting clothes or fabric from which you can fashion a homemade costume.
 There are tonnes of ideas you can find online for homemade costumes that won’t require great sewing skills or expensive items, but will ensure you create far less plastic waste and will be one step toward a Green Halloween.
 We like these ideas from Livegreen’s Recyclebank

 It’s very tempting to buy packs of sweets for your party goers and we all know kids just can’t resist.
 But could you rustle up some simple homemade delights?
 A quick google search will find you hundred of recipes for no-bake sweet treats so you don’t even need to slave in the kitchen for hours.
 Jazz up your treats with some natural food colouring to give the full Halloween effect.
 Try these fabulous no-bake sweet treat ideas and you’ll have a clear conscience when it comes to your low waste Halloween party.

 If your guests are bringing food, ask them to bring it in their own containers which can be washed and used again.
 Then if by chance there are any leftovers, they can be taken away again with zero waste.